gandm/language-babel/README.md

   `/proj1/babelSource/foo.es6` ->`/proj1/babelTranspile/foo.js`,`/proj1/babelMaps/foo.js.map`

   `/proj2/babelSource/dirBar/foo.es6` -> `/proj2/babelTranspile/dirBar/foo.js`,`/proj2/babelMaps/dirBar/foo.js.map`

+* ####Supress Source Path Messages
+  By default when a file is saved that is outside the `Babel Source Path` directory a message is generated.
+Enabling this disables these messages.
+This is particularly useful when you have mixed ES6 and ES3-5 environment.
+ES6 files can be placed inside a `Babel Source Path` where they will be transpiled and other files will not pop up annoying messages when being saved.

 * ####Create Target Directories
   When enabled any target directories that do not exist will be created prior to a transpilation.